cosmos72/gomacro/doc/generics-wishlist.md

   by a different source file.

-  2. each instantiation of a generic function - say `sort#[int]` - will be compiled only once, provided that Go implements a cache of instantiated functions, similarly to how it implements a cache of compiled packages.\
+  2. each instantiation of a generic function - say `sort#[int]` - will be compiled only once, provided that Go implements a cache of instantiated functions and types, similarly to how it implements a cache of compiled packages.\
-  Instead C++ `#include` mechanism typically needs to compile again the same generic function - say `sort<int>` even if it's instantiated with the same types from a different source file - for example `a.cpp` and `b.cpp` both use `sort<int>`.
+  Instead C++ `#include` mechanism typically needs to compile again the same generic function - say `sort<int>` even if it's instantiated with the same types from two different source files - for example `a.cpp` and `b.cpp` both use `sort<int>`.
-  C++ typically delegates to the linker the job of coalescing multiple, identical versions of the same generic function.
+  C++ compilers typically delegates to the linker the job of coalescing multiple, identical versions of the same generic function.

 * reasonable build time: